 Preparing for the Procedure

 Colposcopy is best performed when you’re not having your period.
-And for 24 hours before your procedure, avoid sexual intercourse, douching, using tampons and vaginal medications.
+For 24 hours before your procedure, avoid sexual intercourse, douching, using tampons and vaginal medications.

 What Should I Expect After the Procedure?